-- 3.1 Research has shown that housing market areas operate as a layered system of tiers and that it is not possible to precisely define the boundary of a specific housing market area due to the variety of methodologies that can be used8.
-Therefore a number of different permutations can potentially exist as Brighton & Hove's housing market area. - 3.2 Brighton & Hove's local housing market area has been defined as encompassing the city together with the districts of Adur and Lewes9.
-The City Council considers that Brighton & Hove is unable to meet its objectively assessed housing need, and this will be tested at the City Plan Examination hearings.
-This local housing market area was the first considered by the City Council in seeking to locate the unmet need.
-As Adur and Lewes both face similar constraints and consider that they are also unable to meet their own objectively assessed needs, it was then necessary to consider broader strategic housing market areas.
+- 3.1 Research has shown that housing market areas operate as a layered system of tiers and that it is not possible to precisely define the boundary of a specific housing market area due to the variety of methodologies that can be used.
+Therefore a number of different permutations can potentially exist as Brighton & Hove's housing market area. - 3.2 Brighton & Hove's local housing market area has been defined as encompassing the city together with the districts of Adur and Lewes.
+The City Council considers that Brighton & Hove is unable to meet its objectively assessed housing need, and this will be tested at the City

-8 Geography of Housing Market Areas Final Report, DCLG (2010)
+&lt;sup>10 Geography of Housing Market Areas Final Report, DCLG (2010)

-9 Brighton & Hove Strategic Housing Market Assessment, DTZ (2008),
+&lt;sup>11 Brighton & Hove Strategic Housing Market Assessment, DTZ (2008)